When your dog is diagnosed with a disease that requires diet change, a vet may recommend a prescription dog food brand.

 The feathers and other meat-by-products are broken down into basic amino acids under very high heat, and then “palletizers” are added to make it taste more attractive.

-The theory behind this is that some pets are sensitive to certain kinds of intact animal protein, but such problems are often caused by the poor quality protein and other ingredients in many pet foods in the first place.
+The theory behind this is that some pets are sensitive to certain kinds of intact animal protein.
+Still, such problems are often caused by poor quality protein and other ingredients in many pet foods in the first place.

 Dogs with kidney disease and renal failure required a very specific dog food diet.

 Prescription dog food diets for kidney and heart diseases are common solutions prescribed by veterinarians, as well as some weight loss and senior dog food formulas.

 But expensive prescription dog foods aren't the only way to go in this case.

 The safest option for dogs with renal problems are high quality foods with moderate to low levels of protein.

 These foods must also have little to no phosphorus and sodium.
 There are plenty of low-protein dog foods that fit well and will not cost you an arm and a leg.